 Was your child affected by anything going on at home or at school?
 Was this something you told the school about?

 If your child has been having ongoing problems with behaviour, has the school put in support to try and address this?
 Have they considered a multidisciplinary assessment?
 Is there a PSP in place?
 Has any support in place been reviewed regularly?

 How do your child's special educational needs affect their behaviour?
 Has the school followed its SEN policy?
 Was your child receiving the support they should have been?
 Was the incident a result of lack of support?

 Was the exclusion affected by something like race, gender, disability, sexual orientation?

 If your child has a disability, was the behaviour they are being punished for a direct consequence of their disability?
 Were there reasonable adjustments the school could have made to avoid the incident?
 Give examples of what they could have done differently.
-More information is in the guidance for schools from the Equality and Human Rights Commission.
+More information is published in the Technical Guidance for Schools from the Equality and Human Rights Commission.

 You may think the punishment is too severe for what your child did.
 Have a look at the school’s behaviour policy.
 Is there a scale of punishments related to the seriousness of the offence?
 What alternatives might have been available?

 This section explains how the governors' exclusion meeting will be run.
 The procedures set out here only apply if the governors have a duty to meet.
 If your child has had a short exclusion (5 days or fewer in a term) and the governors decide to meet with you, that meeting can take whatever form the governors think appropriate.